 Prepare syrup by boiling sugar, water, cardamom powder.
 Remove scum if any.
 Add saffron and boil it for another 12-15 minutes on medium flame

-In a large bowl, grate khowa.
+In a large bowl, grate khowa and knead well for couple of minutes with the heels of your hand to soften it and make it grain free.
 Add maida, milk powder and soda.
 Mix them well

 Knead the mixture with heels of you palm so that everything gets blends well and comes together to form soft lumpfree dough.
 If dough is dry add few tbsp. of milk.
 Do not add to much at a time.
-(The khowa I used gave me the soft dough so I dint have to add milk at all).
+(If the khowa is very soft and gives you soft dough , you may not require to add milk).
 Keep it aside for 10 minutes

 Meanwhile heat oil/ghee in kadhai or pan.
 Make small equal sized smooth balls from the dough (while frying, the jamuns will double in size so make the small balls accordingly).
 Do not apply too much pressure and avoid cracks on jamuns.